John Bassett Moore: Biography

+Moore was born in Smyrna, Delaware on December 3, 1860.

 Moore graduated from the University of Virginia and was admitted to the Delaware bar in 1883.
 He practiced law in Wilmington, Delaware, before working as a law clerk at the Department of State from 1885 to 1886.
 He was the third assistant secretary of state from 1886 to 1891, when he became Hamilton Fish Professorship of International Law and Diplomacy at Columbia Law School, the first chair of international law in the United States.
-Moore remained a Columbia professor until 1924, taking frequent leaves of absence to take up U.S. diplomatic posts.
+Moore remained a Columbia professor until retiring in 1924, taking frequent leaves of absence to take up U.S. diplomatic posts.

 Moore briefly was assistant secretary of state in 1898.

 During his service with the Department of State he acted as secretary to the Conference on Samoan Affairs (1887) and to the Fisheries Conference (1887–1888).

 After the close of the war with Spain was secretary and council to the American Peace Commission at Paris.
 In 1901, he served as professor of International Law at the Naval War College, where he initiated that college's long series of "International Law Blue Book" publications.
 Subsequently, Moore represented the government as agent before the United States and Dominican Arbitration Tribunal (1904), as delegate to the Fourth International American Conference at Buenos Aires and special plenipotentiary to the Chilean centenary (both 1910), and as delegate to the International Commission of Jurists at Rio de Janeiro (1912).